JosChavz/web-differences/README.md

 ### How it Works
 The program uses the "pixelmatch" library to compare the screenshots.
 The program will output the differences in the "diff" folder.
 During runtime, the program compares both images from the same URL and checks to see if there are any differences.
-The program will output all images in a designated "origin" and "dest" folder.
+The program will output all images in a designated "origin" and "dest" folder temporarily.
+If there are any differences, the program will output the differences in the "diff" folder.

+Please note that small changes such as animations may cause a false-positive.

 Where each new cookie will be joined by a "-"  <br>
 *As for now, only name and value are accepted.
 Please use quotation marks at all times.
 Failure to do so will result in a program **crash**!*